Table of Contents

 Over the years, we have developed our own kind of system in doing it, and as we share it with you, I hope it gives you the travel itch as well.

-The FIVE ESSENTIALS when travelling
+The FIVE ESSENTIALS When Travelling

-These are very basic information, but it cuts down to make it short and simple for you.
+This is fundamental information, but it cuts down to make it short and simple for you.

 Here is what you SHOULD have in your luggage: